-2.3 The Statement of Investment Principles (the "SIP") dated 24 May 2018 sets out the principles governing decisions about the investment of the assets of the Final Salary Scheme and the Career Average Scheme.
-The SIP sets out the long-term investment strategies, including the currently agreed allocation between growth assets (defined as those assets where the investment aim is to achieve a higher level of investment return relative to the liabilities) and bond-like assets (defined as those assets providing a contribution towards the investment return and the overall diversification of the portfolio but a lower level of risk than growth assets).
-The allocation between growth assets and bond-like assets outlined in the SIP for the long-term investment strategy will be used in the determination of the discount rates for the schemes as outlined below.
+2.3 The Statement of Investment Principles (the "SIP") dated December 2021 sets out the principles governing decisions about the investment of the assets of the Final Salary Scheme and the Career Average Scheme.
+The SIP sets out the strategic asset allocations, including the currently agreed allocation between growth assets (defined as those assets where the investment aim is to achieve a higher level of investment return relative to the liabilities) and yield-focussed assets (defined as those assets providing a contribution towards the investment return and the overall diversification of the portfolio whilst generating income for the schemes).
+The allocation between growth assets and yield-focussed assets outlined in the SIP for the strategic asset allocation will be used in the determination of the discount rates for the schemes as outlined below.